Build a Media Server - Background

 sudo reboot -h now

-You'll be prompted for a password.
-This is the password you created during the install.
-Once it's rebooted and assuming everything's working fine you'll end up back at the command prompt.
-Now you can disconnect the keyboard and screen, but keep the Ethernet cable plugged in.
+Once it’s rebooted and assuming everything’s working fine you’ll end up back at the command prompt.

-We're going to firstly Install Putty to administer our server.
-This will give us a "Command Line" interface.
-Since I didn't want to have to learn hundreds of Linux commands I decided to Install VNC as well.
-VNC provides a virtual desktop view onto your server exactly as if you'd installed Ubuntu Desktop (but obviously without all the extra desktop applications) and so, for the Windows veterans amongst us, the transition from Windows to Linux doesn't have to be quite so painful since you'll have a nice GUI to play with.
+To administer our server we’re going to Install Putty.
+This will give us a “Command Line” interface.
+Since I didn’t want to have to learn hundreds of Linux commands I decided to Install VNC as well.
+VNC provides a virtual desktop view onto your server exactly as if you’d installed Ubuntu Desktop (but obviously without all the extra desktop applications) and so, for the Windows veterans amongst us, the transition from Windows to Linux doesn’t have to be quite so painful since you’ll have a nice GUI to play with.

 As we're essentially building a server and not a desktop computer there are some "server functions" that can't easily be configured using the Gnome desktop and so for this we're going to Install Webmin.